tumratde/prompt-to-pin/README.md

-# Prompt-to-Pin: An LLM Agent That Programs Arduino from Natural Language
+# Prompt-to-Pin: An AI-Powered Arduino Agent Built with Strand SDK

 > **A showcase of modern GenAI architecture using Strand SDK, MCP protocol, and Claude 3.5 to bridge natural language and embedded systems programming.**